 Northeast Rehab offers driving rehab in the form of a comprehensive driving evaluation and driver training for anyone who has had an illness, injury or age-related decline that could affect the ability to drive safely.
 Our services are provided by a certified driver rehabilitation specialist (CDRS) and includes both a clinical and behind-the-wheel assessment.

 The clinical portion of the driving test screens skills that are important for safe driving and include:

 - Interpretation of road signs

-The driving portion of the driving evaluation takes place in a Northeast Rehab training vehicle which is adaptable and has a training brake for safety.
-This portion of the driving evaluation assesses driving skills, application of traffic rules and regulations, adaptive equipment needs and independence in the community.
+The driving portion of the driving test takes place in a Northeast Rehab training vehicle which is adaptable and has a training brake for safety.
+This portion of the driving test assesses driving skills, application of traffic rules and regulations, adaptive equipment needs and independence in the community.
 For beginner drivers, the in-car assessment evaluates their potential to learn the skills necessary to become successful independent drivers.

 Driving Rehabilitation Recommendations